 - 3 hours X-C Flight Training at night plus 10 night landings

 - Endorsement of an FAA certified flight instructor in logbook

 - Passed the Private Pilot Writted Test with a 70% or higher

 Ground Training: Learn faster by connecting with online resources.
 Flying an airplane as a pilot especially during training is 85% Knowledge and 15% actual flying.
 Ground Schools are best completed on-line or at one of our ground schools held each quarter at various locations.
 Specific ground sessions will be required for pre-solo, cross country flight, night flight, and the final FAA checkride.

 Expect to spend a minimum of 25 hours of briefings

-Flight & Ground Instruction for students as they become Private Pilots is as low as $55/ hr
+Coaching and Instruction for students as they become Private Pilots is available in Orlando.

 *Training times are listed as FAA minimums only and do not represent the average pilot.
 Weather, unscheduled or unexpected maintenance, learning curves, and individual study habits vary and will have an affect on training times and may yield different results in each pilot candidate.
 40 hours is a minimum number the FAA applied to gaining the pilot certification.
 Pilots must meet the minimum proficiency levels outlined by the FAA in the P.T.S., and various handbooks and as outlined in the regulations.
 Ask your instructor about techniques and methods to reduce your flight training costs.